Anti Indian

 Anti Indian is a 2021 Indian Tamil-language political satire film written and directed by C. Elamaran and produced by Aadham Bava.
 The film stars himself, Radha Ravi, Aadukalam Naren, 'Vazhakku En' Muthuraman, Velu Prabhakaran, Ghilli Maran, and Suresh Chakravarthy.
 The film was released on 10 December 2021.

 Plot

-Vijay, a film critic, dies just few days before the assembly by-election for Mylapore constituency while the election campaign by the political parties are in full swing.
+Baasha, a film critic, dies just few days before the assembly by-election for Mylapore constituency while the election campaign by the political parties are in full swing.
 Various obstacles faced to bury the deceased are revealed.